BattletechModders/TisButAScratch/README.md

 `BleedingOutLethal` - bool, determines whether <b>Bleeding Out</b> from an injury is lethal (`true`) or merely incapacitates (`false`)

 `BleedingOutSuffix` - string, ending string of <i>status effect Id, not the `injuryID`</i> to denote whether the injury should inflict <b>Bleeding Out</b> and incapacitate or kill the pilot on expiration (per `BleedingOutLethal`)

-`BleedingOutTimerString` - string, what word to use in <b>Bleeding Out</b> status tooltip; e.g., if durationData for the injuryeffect uses `ticksOnActivations`, you may want to set this string to `"activations"`, as the tooltip would say "Unit is bleeding out, 4 `activations` remaining!".

 `internalDmgStatName` - name of bool statistic being used in gear to determine whether internal structure damage results in injuries.
 Example stat effect added to DNI cockpit given below: